Fine motor exercises and activities to strengthen the fingers and help with the hands.

 ½ teaspoon Chopped Nuts

 2 cups Brown Rice Crispies

 Mix together the first 5 ingredients.
 Then add the Rice Crispies.
 Roll into balls.
-Put the balls on a casserole dish and chill in the refrigerator until set.
+Put the balls into a casserole dish and chill in the refrigerator until set.

-Now you have a snack to eat while you do the rest of our hand exercises.
+Now you have a gluten-free snack to eat while you do the rest of our hand exercises.

 We like playing tug-of-war, not only does it exercise the hands and core, it also uses up some of that indefatigable energy that children have.

 Put toys or treats in jars and encourage the child to open the jars by themselves.

 Now it is time to work on the fingers.

 Zoo Stix will delight children and encourage them to use their pincer grip.
 You can use them to eat food or you can make a sorting game.